Table of Contents

 Premenstrual Dysphoric Disorder (PMDD) is a more serious form of a common condition known as premenstrual disorder.

-With PMDD, the onset of symptoms occur in the days or weeks leading up to their menstrual period, and can impair the ability to carry out normal day-to-day functions.
+With PMDD, the onset of symptoms occur in the days or weeks leading up to the menstrual period and can impair the ability to carry out normal daily functions.

 6. Psychotic Depression

-Psychotic Depression is a type of depression marked by very serious symptoms of depression, along with hallucinations, seeing, hearing, or feeling things that are not there.
+Psychotic Depression is a type of depression marked by very serious symptoms of depression, along with hallucinations that include seeing, hearing, or feeling things that are not there.

-Psychotic Depression can also include delusions, which are beliefs that are not based in reality.
+Psychotic Depression can also include delusions, which are beliefs not grounded in reality.

 7. Seasonal Affective Disorder (SAD)

-Most seasonal affective disorder symptoms tend to lift during the summer and spring months when the days become longer and people spend more time outside soaking up sunshine.
+Most seasonal depression symptoms tend to lessen during the summer and spring months when the days become longer and people spend more time outside soaking up sunshine.

 Other Types of Depression